MG Software.

 Cons

-• -Younger ecosystem with fewer plugins than Jest
+• -Younger ecosystem with fewer plugins and integrations than Jest

-• -Optimal only when using Vite as bundler
+• -Optimal speed only when using Vite as bundler or dev tool

 5. Selenium

-The longest-standing browser automation framework supporting all major browsers and multiple programming languages.
-Selenium WebDriver is the W3C standard for browser automation and is widely deployed for automated testing in enterprise environments.
+The longest-standing browser automation framework (since 2004) supporting all major browsers and multiple programming languages.
+Selenium WebDriver is the W3C standard for browser automation and is widely deployed in enterprise environments.
+Selenium Grid 4 supports distributed parallel testing across multiple machines and browsers.
+Selenium Manager automatically resolves browser driver compatibility.
+Fully open-source and free.

 Pros

-• +W3C standard with support for all browsers
+• +W3C standard with support for Chrome, Firefox, Edge, Safari, and Opera

 Cons

-• -Tests can be flaky without proper wait strategies
+• -Tests can be flaky without explicit wait strategies and retry logic

 • -Setup and configuration more complex than Playwright or Cypress